Samuel Tenka

 Aspects of Trial

-RIGHTS OF THE ACCUSED --- In all criminal prosecutions, the accused shall enjoy: the right to a speedy and public trial, by an impartial jury of the State and district wherein the crime shall have been committed, which district shall have previously been ascertained by law; the right to be informed of the nature and cause of the accusation; the right to be confronted with the witnesses against him; the right to have compulsory process for obtaining witnesses in his favor; and the right to have the assistance of counsel for his defence.
-Nor shall any person be subject for the same offence to be twice put in jeopardy of life or limb; nor be deprived of life, liberty, or property, without due process of law.
+RIGHTS OF THE ACCUSED --- In all criminal prosecutions the accused shall enjoy: the right to a speedy and public trial, by an impartial jury of the State and district wherein the crime shall have been committed, which district shall have previously been ascertained by law; the right to be informed of the nature and cause of the accusation; the right to be confronted with the witnesses against him; the right to have compulsory process for obtaining witnesses in his favor; and the right to have the assistance of counsel for his defence.
+Nor shall any person be subject for the same offence to be twice put in jeopardy of life or limb; nor be compelled to be a witness against himself; nor be deprived of life, liberty, or property, without due process of law.

 JURIES FOR CRIMINAL CASES --- The trial of all crimes, except in cases of impeachment, shall be by jury; and such trial shall be held in the State where the said crimes shall have been committed, but when not committed within any one State the trial shall be at such place or places as the Congress may by law have previously directed.
-Moreover, no person shall be held to answer for a capital or otherwise infamous crime, unless on a presentment or indictment of a grand jury, except in cases arising in the land or naval forces, or in the militia, when in actual service in time or War or public danger.
+Moreover, no person shall be held by the United States This part of Amendment 5 is not incorporated against the States to answer for a capital or otherwise infamous crime, unless on a presentment or indictment of a grand jury, except in cases arising in the land or naval forces, or in the militia, when in actual service in time or War or public danger.

-JURY TRIAL FOR SUITS AT COMMON LAW --- In suits at common law, where the value in controversy shall exceed a certain threshold, which shall be 20 dollars or a value uniform throughout the United States as the Congress shall have previously by law defined, the right of trial by jury shall be preserved, and no fact tried by jury shall be otherwise re-examined in any Court of the United States than according to the rules of the common law.
+JURY TRIAL FOR SUITS AT COMMON LAW --- In suits at common law before the Courts of the United States, Amendment 7 is not incorporated against the States. where the value in controversy shall exceed 20 dollars In the late 1700s, 20 dollars was a lot: on the order of months of wages; as prices inflated over 250 years, this Amendment became stronger and stronger, until now it protects the right to a jury trial (in suits at common law) in nearly absolute terms. the right of trial by jury shall be preserved, and no fact tried by jury shall be otherwise re-examined in any Court of the United States than according to the rules of the common law.

 CALIBRATION OF INJURY --- Excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishments inflicted.
 Private property shall not be taken for public use, without just compensation.